MicrosoftDocs/SupportArticles-docs/support/sql/tools/visual-studio-2010-shell-installed-sql-server-2014-2012.md

 To avoid dependence on Visual Studio 2010 Shell component, you can uninstall and download the latest SSMS or SSDT version.
 Here's how to accomplish this goal:

-1. Use the SQL Server installation wizard to [Uninstall the installed version of SSMS](../ssms/uninstall-management-studio.md) or SSDT.
+1. Use the SQL Server installation wizard to [uninstall the installed version of SSMS](../ssms/uninstall-management-studio.md) or SSDT.

 1. Download and install the latest version of [SSMS](/sql/ssms/download-sql-server-management-studio-ssms) or [SSDT](/sql/ssdt/download-sql-server-data-tools-ssdt).